 Leave a comment on LOGOLOG about the article: Tube Maps

-two thousand, eight hundred and twenty-one
+nine thousand, six hundred and fifty-five

 times since it was begun.